LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/studios/greetings/README.md

 <img src="screenshots/sup-ruth-form.png" />

-If you did the Prep Work for class 1, this should feel very familiar!
+If you did the [Class 1 Prep](../../class1-prep), this should feel very familiar!

 Upon submitting the form, the user should be warmly greeted: